John Ryan Murphy

 John Ryan Murphy made his major league debut in 2013.

 Murphy was the second-team high school All-American catcher in 2009 according to Baseball America, behind Bryce Harper.
 The New York Yankees took him 76th overall in the 2009 amateur draft; the pick was compensation for failing to sign Scott Bittle the year before.
 He was New York's second selection, following Slade Heathcott.
-He turned down a scholarship to the University of Miami, signed late and got into just 9 games for the GCL Yankees (11 for 33, 2 BB, HR, 3 BB).
+He was signed by scouts Jeff Deardorff and Brian Barber for a bonus of $1.5 million, forgoing a scholarship to the University of Miami.
+He made his pro debut that summer, getting into just 9 games for the GCL Yankees (11 for 33, 2 BB, HR, 3 BB).
 Murphy hit .255/.327/.376 for the 2010 Charleston RiverDogs, fielding .973 with 13 passed balls in 53 games and throwing out 23% of attempted base-stealers.
 He did come up with a big day August 13th against the Hickory Crawdads, with a grand slam, a three-run homer and two more RBI to fall one RBI shy of the South Atlantic League single-game record.

 Backing up fellow prospect Gary Sanchez for Charleston in 2011, he fared better (.297/.343/.457 in 63 G) and moved up to the Tampa Yankees (.259/.270/.365 in 23 G).
 He hit 29 doubles in 341 at-bats that year.
 In 2012, he played for Tampa (.257/.322/.374 in 67 G) and the Trenton Thunder (.231/.306/.408 in 43 G).
 He had 11 errors, 13 passed balls and threw out 32% of attempted base-stealers.
 He was 6 for 26 with two home runs and four RBI for Trenton in the playoffs.